An awe-inspiring road to Chanshal Pass through remote areas

-Chanshal La is a high mountain pass at an elevation of 3.800m (12,467ft) above the sea level, located in the Shimla district of the Indian state of Himachal Pradesh.
-To reach the summit you will be driving on some of the narrowest roads you have ever on, barely wide enough for one car at some stretches.
+Chanshal Pass is a high mountain pass at an elevation of 3,800m (12,467ft) above sea level, located in the Shimla district of the Indian state of Himachal Pradesh.
+To reach the summit, you will be driving on some of the narrowest roads you have ever been on, barely wide enough for one car in certain stretches.

 Pic: mohit dr